suxuekun/libpyiotcloud/README.md

 ### Architecture

-Instead of using 'serverless' IoT solutions like AWS IoT Core, GCP IoT Core or Azure IoT Hub, we can create our own 'server-based' IoT solutions using Flask web framework, GUnicorn WSGI server, Nginx web server, RabbitMQ message broker, Pika AMQP client, Paho MQTT client and MongoDB NoSQL database.
+Instead of using 'serverless' IoT cloud platform of AWS IoT Core, GCP IoT Core or Azure IoT Hub, we can create our own 'server-based' IoT cloud platform solutions using Flask web framework, GUnicorn WSGI server, Nginx web server, RabbitMQ message broker, Pika AMQP client, Paho MQTT client and MongoDB NoSQL database.
-This server-based IoT solution architecture can be deployed in local PC or in the cloud - AWS EC2, Linode, CloudAMQP, Heroku, Rackspace, DigitalOcean or etc.
+This server-based IoT solution architecture can be deployed in local PC or in the cloud
+- AWS EC2, Linode, Heroku, Rackspace, DigitalOcean or etc.

 #### High-level architecture diagram: